 This course will examine historical and contemporary discussions of the nature of scientific inquiry and scientific knowledge, and related questions in the philosophy of science.
 It will also examine philosophical issues connected with design in nature, origins, and current technological development.
-Prerequisites: Humanities 102 (or Religion 211 and 212); and a lab science.
-The lab science may be taken concurrently with this course.
-Three hours.
+Prerequisites: Humanities 261 or Humanities 271; and a lab science.
+The lab science course and Humanities 261 or 271 may be taken concurrently with this course.

 SSFT 210.
 SCIENCE AND RELIGION.
 A study of fundamental themes in science and religion and important issues that emerge from the science and religion interface (e.g., issues from cosmology, Darwinism and evolutionary theory, and the neurosciences).
 The course will provide an opportunity to study the two perspectives of science and religion and investigate ways in which these apparently separate approaches might be connected.
-Prerequisites: Humanities 102 (or Religion 211 and 212); and a lab science.
-The lab science may be taken concurrently with this course.
+Prerequisites: Humanities 261 or Humanities 271; and a lab science.
+The lab science course and Humanities 261 or 271 may be taken concurrently with this course.

 SSFT 212.
 SCIENCE, FAITH, AND TECHNOLOGY.
 This course is designed to give a theological, philosophical, and historical rationale for why Christians do science.
 What science is, how and why it developed in the context of Western Christianity, and how Christians are to respond to scientific information and theory will be considered.
 Particular emphasis will be given to biblical and scientific perspectives on the origin of the universe, the origin of organic life, and human origins.
 Selected topics in modern science and technology, such as cloning, stem cell research, chimeras, cosmology, quantum physics, and artificial intelligence, will also be addressed.
-Prerequisites: Humanities 102 (or Religion 211 and 212); and a lab science.
-The lab science may be taken concurrently with this course.
+Prerequisites: Humanities 261 or Humanities 271; and a lab science.
+The lab science course and Humanities 261 or 271 may be taken concurrently with this course.